 In 2014 Ken concluded a long career as a Lecturer in Drawing within the Faculty of Art, Design and Architecture at Monash University.
-He has subsequently completed residencies at the National Art School, Sydney and The Bundanon Trust, Illaroo.
-He has works in private collections around the world and in the following public collections in Australia: – Artbank, Art Gallery of Ballarat, Bundaberg Arts Centre, Commonwealth Bank, Devonport Gallery and Arts Centre, Grafton Regional Gallery, Mornington Penisula Regional Gallery, Leeuwin Estate, McPhersons Ltd, The Hutchins School Hobart.
+He has subsequently completed residencies at The National Art School Sydney, The Bundanon Trust, Illaroo and The Ballinglen Arts Foundation, Ireland.
+He has works in private collections around the world, The Ballinglen Museum of Contemporary Art, Ireland and in the following public collections in Australia: – Artbank, Art Gallery of Ballarat, Bundaberg Arts Centre, Commonwealth Bank, Devonport Gallery and Arts Centre, Grafton Regional Gallery, Mornington Penisula Regional Gallery, Leeuwin Estate, McPhersons Ltd, The Hutchins School Hobart.

 While a student at the Victorian College of the Arts, Ken was awarded the Hugh Ramsay Portrait Prize; in 1994 had two drawings purchased by the Mornington Peninsula Regional Gallery from the 11th Biennial Spring Festival of Drawing, and in 2012 was awarded the Rick Amor Drawing Prize at the Art Gallery of Ballarat.